Permits and requirements for running a food business

 Request for premises inspection

-If you would like to request a premises inspection prior to purchasing a business, the current registered food business owner needs to complete a request for premises inspection form.
+If you would like to request a premises inspection prior to selling your business, the registered food business owner needs to complete a request for premises inspection form.
 An invoice will then be sent and must be paid before an inspection will be completed.

 The inspection report will outline any non-compliant items that are identified on the day of inspection.
 The inspection report will only be provided to the current registered proprietor.
 After providing the inspection report, it is the responsibility of the vendor and purchaser to negotiate the completion of non-compliant items.